PhilemonKirlles/portfolie3/README.md

 8- cd pages; touch about.js blog.js contact.js index.js signup.js; (now check the pages directory to confirm the existence of the files you just created)
 *(don't forget to commit)

-# create navbar and style code
+# create navbar componant
-9-
+(check index.js for details)
+9- in the index.js file:    10-import react
+11- import {} from ./NavbarElements
+12-const Navbar = function return...
+13- export default Navbar